MarcCode2003/MarcCode2003/README.md

 Hello, World!
 I'm Marc Samuel Canales, aka MarcCode2003

-As a 21-year-old tech enthusiast and 3rd-year College Student at Cavite State University, I'm excited to embark on a journey to become a Software Engineer.
+As a 21-year-old tech enthusiast and incoming 4th-year College Student at Cavite State University, I'm excited to embark on a journey to become a Software Engineer.
 With a passion for coding and a thirst for knowledge, I'm committed to expanding my skills in programming.

 As a Beginner in GitHub, I'm eager to learn from the community, share my experiences, and collaborate on projects that inspire me.
 My ultimate goal is to become a proficient programmer, and I'm ready to put in the effort to make it happen.